Liver Disease (cont.)

 Viewers share their comments

-Liver Disease - Experience Question: Please share your personal experience with liver disease.
+Liver Disease - Symptoms Question: What were your symptoms associated with liver disease?

 Liver Disease - Causes Question: If known, please discuss the possible cause(s) of your liver disease.